 How to submit: If you are registered with the POGO Financial Assistance Program (POFAP), please submit the completed form to your designated hospital Social Worker, POGO Interlink Nurse or Community Liaison Nurse.
 If you are not currently registered with the POGO Financial Assistance Program, please contact one of these individuals at your child’s treatment hospital.
 Be sure to save an electronic or hard copy for your records.
 Please note that claims more than three months old cannot be processed.

-POFAP CLAIMS FORM:
+POFAP CLAIM FORM:

 Please submit this form for eligible expenses while your child is in treatment.
 You can claim the following*: